victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 {% endhighlight %}

-Other interesting behavior that comes from hoisting is this common gotcha
+Other interesting hoisting implication is this common gotcha

 {% highlight js %}